vsergejevs/Atmega48/README.md

-# Atmega48 microntroller running lights
+# Atmega48 microcontroller running lights

 Tested on Atmega48
 Code for creating a running lights effect initially from left to right